gwijthoff/sof_talk/sof_talk.md

 # Mumford

-One example I usually like to begin with in discussing this material is this article...

 ![](images/fpo-images020.jpg)

-...perhaps one of the most interesting specimens in the history of pocket wireless.

-It's not the most technically original, nor is it the most imaginative in terms of the communicative scenario it projects.
-However, both its designer and the circumstances of its appearance in the April 1911 issue of Hugo Gernsback's *Modern Electrics* magazine merit our attention.
-In the magazine's monthly "Experimental Department," where readers could submit their home-brewed designs for novel electric devices, Lewis Mumford -- author of the now-famous history of media titled *Technics and Civilization* (1934) -- published his first piece of writing at the age of 15:  a blueprint for a new kind of compact wireless receiver.
+Founded in 1908, Hugo Gernsback's *Modern Electrics* magazine included an "Experimental Department" in each of its monthly issues, a space for readers to submit their home-brewed designs for novel electric devices.
+In the April 1911 issue, Lewis Mumford, author of the now-classic history of technology titled *Technics and Civilization*, published his first piece of writing at the age of 15:  a blueprint for a new kind of compact wireless telegraph receiver, described as "

 Flipping back three pages in the same issue, one can find the first installment of Gernsback's serial novel *Ralph 124C 41+:  A Romance of the Year 2660*, one of the earliest works of modern science fiction.

 The proximity of this future media theorist's first piece of published writing to one of the foundational works of science fiction is no coincidence.
 Lewis Mumford's early preoccupation as a tinkerer took root in a forum for the exchange of designs, components, and visions of the future.
 Mumford, who would go on to have a successful career as a literary critic and associate editor of *The Dial*, cites these experiences among a community of tinkerers in the pages of *Modern Electrics* as foundational for his later theories of what he called technology's "spiritual contribution to our culture."